TommySoucy/PotionCraft-CustomRooms/README.md

 Using those two for guidance should be enough for someone to add their own room

+Once the room asset is done in Unit, you must build it into an asset bundle using the UI that can be found at Window->Asset Bundle Browser

 ## Used libraries

 - Harmony